Translation Studies MA

 MA Translation Studies

 If you're a language graduate or practising translator, you can take your skills to postgraduate level with this MA Translation Studies degree course, accredited by the European Masters in Translation (EMT) network.
+This is a flexible course, that you can choose to study full-time, part-time or through distance learning.

 On this course, you'll learn translation skills and get the technological and theoretical knowledge you'll need for a successful career.
 You can study around your existing professional and personal commitments by choosing between full-time, part-time, campus-based and distance learning options.